Photo:

 6. Wild Felid Advocacy Center of Washington

 For all you “cool cats and kittens” (heh), take a walk on the wild side at this cat-specific sanctuary located in Shelton.
-The center boasts a fully volunteer-led refuge for more than 50 wild cats of 13 different species, including cougars, bobcats, servals, tigers, lynxes, snow leopards, African leopards and more.
+The center boasts a fully volunteer-led refuge for more than 50 wild cats, including cougars, bobcats, servals, tigers, lynx, snow leopards, African leopards and other species.
 This center is home to the only true Gordon’s wildcats in the United States.

 Visit: Educational guided tours are available at the sanctuary in exchange for a donation to the facility.
 WFAC requires young kids to stay with caregivers at all times and encourages them to hold an adult’s hand throughout the tour.
 Visits to the center are by reservation only and take place on Tuesdays, Thursdays and Saturdays.
-Visits are $24 for adults, $18 for children 12 and older, and free for children younger than 12.
-For an extra-special visit, book a dinnertime tour or a behind-the-scenes tour ($60–$115 per person).
+Visits are $30 for adults and children ages 12 and older, $25 for children ages 3–11, and free for children ages 2 and younger.
+For an extra-special visit, book a behind-the-scenes tour ($125 per person; visitors must be 12 and older).

 Families, take note: As many animals on the property are healing from stressful and abusive situations, it’s important for kids visiting and touring the facilities to be mindful of animal well-being throughout the experience.

-Support: To support the work of the WFAC, you can donate to the conservatory; all funds go directly to the animals.
+Support: To support the work of WFAC, you can donate to the center; all funds go directly to the animals.
 (Remember, no paid staff!)
 Funds will go to one of four initiatives: the animal care fund, veterinary fund, enrichment fund or special projects.
+You can also purchase items from the sanctuary’s wish lists.

 7. Heartwood Haven

-Located in Gig Harbor, Heartwood Haven Animal Sanctuary’s 2.5-acre property is home to dozens of farm animals.
+Located in Roy, Washington, Heartwood Haven animal sanctuary’s 2.5-acre property is home to dozens of farm animals.
 The organization has saved hundreds of animals since its founding in 2014.

-Visit: Heartwood Haven offers small-group tours, private parties and seasonal events.
+Visit: Heartwood Haven offers small-group tours (for up to 10 people), private parties (for up to 30 people) and seasonal events.
 Book your Heartwood Haven visit on Airbnb Experiences.
 Tours start at $35 per person.

-Adopt: Farm animals are listed and available for adoption on Heartwood Haven’s website.
-Current listings include ducks, chickens and pigs.
+Adopt: Farm animals are listed and available for adoption on the Heartwood Haven website.

 Support: You can also support the sanctuary by donating, sponsoring an animal or volunteering.